-Repair category 2 Notes The electrical installation appears dated as the switchgear is of an older style.
-Further advice will be available from a NICEIC/SELECT registered electrician.
+Repair category 1 Notes There is a cracked socket.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.